Distributed Learning of Finite Gaussian Mixtures: Experiments

-To assess the performance of the split-and-conquer methods, we compute the transportation distances $W_1$ between each of the four estimates and the grand distribution.
-The results are depicted in the form of boxplots in Figure~\ref{fig:NIST}(c).
-We can see that both the global and GMR estimates are very close to the {\em grand} distribution.
-If we regard the grand distribution as the ``true'' distribution, then the GMR is even more efficient than the global estimator.
+In terms of the likelihood value, our method gives the highest log-likelihood among all split-and-conquer approaches and the Coreset estimators is the worst.
+When the total sample size is small, the Median estimator is worse than the KLA estimator and their difference becomes smaller as the total sample size increases.
+This is because the local sample size increases as the total sample size increases.
+When the total sample size is $300K$, the number of samples used to fit the local models and the samples generated to fit the aggregated model in the KLA approach are the same, it can be seen from the figure that the log-likelihood value of Median estimator and the KLA estimator are about the same.

+In terms of the performance of the estimators for the purpose of clustering, surprisingly, the global estimator performs noticeably worse than the the split-and-conquer approaches although the global estimator has the highest log-likelihood value.
 A likely explanation is that the 10-component finite GMM is a {\bf working} model rather than a {\bf true} model, whereas true models are used in simulated data.
 This eliminates the advantage of the global estimator.
-Hence, an increased sample size does not necessarily lead to an improved fit in general, and similarly for the relatively poor performance of the KL-averaging.
-Its aggregation step is heavily model-dependent because it generates data from the GMMs learned at local machines.
-When the model is not accurate, the generated data lose validity.
-The median estimator cannot compete with GMR, but it does better as the sample size $N$ increases.

-These mixture estimates are then used to cluster images of handwritten digits in the training and test sets.
-To evaluate their performance, we determine the degree of agreement of the clustering outcome with the true identities of the images.
-Suppose the observations in a dataset are divided into $K$ clusters $A_1, A_2, \ldots, A_K$ by one method, and $K'$ clusters $B_1, B_2, \ldots, B_{K'}$ by another method.
-Let $N_i = \# (A_i), ~ M_j = \# (B_j), ~~ N_{ij} = \# (A_i B_j)$ for $i \in [K]$ and $j \in [K']$, where $\#(A)$ is the number of units in set $A$.
-The adjusted Rand index (ARI) between these two clustering outcomes is defined to be

-When the two clustering methods completely agree with each other, \text{ARI} takes the value 1.
-Values close to 1 indicate a high degree of agreement.

-The boxplots of the ARI values of the four methods on the training and test sets are given in Figures~\ref{fig:NIST}(a) and \ref{fig:NIST}(b) respectively.

-Our method has the best performance in every case.
+This can also be seen that an increased total sample size $N$ does not lead to an improved fit in general.
+The ARIs get smaller as the total sample size increases, this is likely that we are more and more confident that the model is not accurate as more and more data comes in.
+Nevertheless, our method has the best performance in every case.
 It has the highest average ARI values and smaller variations.
-Surprisingly, the global estimator performs noticeably worse than the GMR.
-The explanation given earlier remains applicable: increasing the sample size is less helpful when the model is not a perfect fit.
-This also explains why all the methods except the median estimator have similar performance as the sample size changes.

-Figure~\ref{fig:NIST}(d) shows that in terms of computational time, the GMR and median estimators are the most efficient.
-The KL-averaging takes slightly longer.
+Figure~\ref{fig:NIST}(c) shows that in terms of computational time, all split-and-conquer approaches saves the computational time.
+The Coreset estimator is the most efficient, the GMR and median estimators takes slightly longer and the KLA takes the longest time.

-\subsection{Atmospheric Data Analysis}
+\subsubsection{Atmospheric Data Analysis}

 We follow~\citet{chen2013parallel} and apply our GMR approach to fit a finite GMM to an atmospheric dataset\footnote{\scalebox{0.9}{Available at~\url{https://www.earthsystemgrid.org/dataset}.}} named \emph{CCSM run cam5.1.amip.2d.001}.
 These data were created by computer simulation based on Community Atmosphere Model version 5 (CAM5).
 The dataset contains daily observations of multiple atmospheric variables between the years 1979 and 2005 over 192 longitudes (lon), 288 latitudes (lat), and 30 vertical altitude levels (lev).
 Our analysis only include variables: the moisture content (Q), temperature (T), and vertical velocity ($\Omega$, OMEGA) of the air.